 Il Palazzo Experimental

-Set in the Dorsoduro area of Venice, The Il Palazzo Experimental hotel boasts a stunning location, right on the water.
-The hotel also has a beautiful garden overlooking one of Venice’s canals.
+Set in the Dorsoduro area of Venice, Il Palazzo Experimental hotel boasts a stunning location, right on the water.
+The hotel also has a beautiful garden overlooking one of Venice’s canals, and the design is in impeccable taste.

 Sina Centurion Palace

 A spectacularly designed space on the Grand Canal, the Sina Centurion Palace is a five-star hotel of supreme luxury.
 Dine at the hotel’s cutting-edge restaurant – request a table on the terrace overlooking the Grand Canal if you can.
 Or relax in the traditional Venetian garden and courtyard at the rear of the hotel.
 Individually designed rooms, many with stunning views.

 Hotel Heureka’s star attraction is a beautiful walled garden, perfect for a drink or dinner.
 The 10 rooms have a quirky edge to them, each very different from the other.
 But all have a Venetian twist, be it mosaic tiles or traditional style fabrics.

 We’ve compiled a list of the best hotels Venice has to offer, to suit all budgets and tastes.